AnykeyNL/CTF-for-makers/README.md

 # CTF-for-makers
+For the eth0:2020 (www.eth0.nl) event, I created a Capture the Flag for Makers.

-CTF based on CTFd designed with challenges for Makers
+The CTF was based on CTFd (https://github.com/CTFd/CTFd).

+# Spoiler alert
+The answers are in the info files and some include pictures of the actual solve.